Add your promotional text...

 Mindfulness and meditation

 Practicing present-moment awareness helps detach from racing or irrational thoughts.
 Also, there are many different meditations for negative thinking patterns, and why not try some of them?
+Grounding practices can be especially helpful when your thoughts feel overwhelming or disconnected from reality.

 Positive Reinforcement